Base classes for triangulations

 Return the projective coordinates of the point in the ambient space.

-A tuple containing the coordinates.
+OUTPUT: a tuple containing the coordinates

 EXAMPLES: